Tencent/TscanCode/README.md

 ## Highlights in v2.15.01 (2022-01-19)
 * lua5.4 support
 * a lot of lua update
 * support json format
-update will be pushed to github a few days letter
+new tool will be pushed soon

 ## Highlights in v2.14.24 (2018-02-24)
 * `Rule Package` was released on GUI, easier for rule customization;
 * GUI supports `marking false-positive errors` now.